MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ## Compare more environment-specific scripts

 Take a deeper look at these script differences.
-These examples demonstrate quoting differences in the following:
+These examples demonstrate quoting differences for the following:

 * Complex string parameters
 * `--query` filtering